Iraq Political Deadlock Persists After Bloody Unrest - UrduPoint

 But the hurdles obstructing a solution to Iraq's political crisis remained firmly in place, with rival powers disagreeing over a path forwards.

-Early elections, less than a year after the last polls, and the dissolution of parliament have been a key demand of Sadr.
+Early elections, less than a year after the last polls, and the dissolution of parliament have been key demands of Sadr.

 Sadr's rivals in the pro-Iran Coordination Framework want a new head of government to be appointed before any new elections are held.